roytang/blog/content/quotes/tic.md

 ### 127

-<jaeger> i often have trouble with pearl jam titles
+&lt;jaeger&gt; i often have trouble with pearl jam titles

-<jaeger> like they have that song where the title is old woman in a small town or something
+&lt;jaeger&gt; like they have that song where the title is old woman in a small town or something

 ---

 ### 128

-<jaeger> i loled
+&lt;jaeger&gt; i loled

-<jaeger> you guys give me such joy
+&lt;jaeger&gt; you guys give me such joy

 ---